arabog/github_collabo/success_blueprint.md

 To Clara, it is a necessity that her job be about working on ENVIRONMTAL SUSTAINABILITY.
-For her, a nice-to-have to have is the option to work remotely, but she wouldn't mind working somewhere that didn't provide this option.
+For her, a nice-to-have is the option to work remotely, but she wouldn't mind working somewhere that didn't provide this option.
 To Clara, environmental sustainability is a "must-have" because it's her passion in life and where she wants to make her mark.
 Even if she got an amazing job in another field, she wouldn't be as happy working for a company